seesharper/LightMock/readme.md

 Even though the mock objects are created manually, they can be reused in many scenarios.

-As an an example we will use this simple interface.
+As an example we will use this simple interface.

     public interface IFoo
     {